Connor9994/Filter-Data-W-Edit-Button/README.md

 # Filter-Data-W-Edit-Button
-SEE "Instructions" Folder for PDF examples
+SEE "Instructions" Folder for PDF examples (Blurred due to the PHI-nature of the info)

 ![1](https://github.com/Connor9994/Filter-Data-W-Edit-Button/blob/main/Pictures/1.png)